Garfield man sentenced to 25 years in prison for rape

 "Dale did this for so long and so many times that I do not even remember," Phillips read.
 "It made me feeling not so good anymore and confused about what a safe person does.
 Being a kid is supposed to be fun.
 When this happens, kids still deserve to have a good life."

-Benton County Circuit Judge Brad Karren accepted sentenced Goad to 25 years in the Arkansas Department of Correction.
+Karren sentenced Goad to 25 years in the Arkansas Department of Correction.
 He will have to serve at least 17 years before he is eligible for parole.

-He will be required to register as a sex offender, and he must complete a sex offender treatment program.
+Goad will be required to register as a sex offender and complete a sex offender treatment program.

 The judge ordered Goad not to have any contact with the victims.
-Goad was also ordered not to have any unsupervised conduct with minors.
+Goad was also ordered not to have any unsupervised contact with minors.

 "I'm sorry for the things I've done," Goad said at the end of the hearing.